jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 The short answer is **no**.
 For various reasons, you should try to use other people's servers, at least at first while getting your sound set up with the Jamulus client.

-Note that you can have a "private" session with other people on a Public Server by simply soling each other.
+Note that you can have a "private" session with other people on a Public Server by simply soloing each other.
 You will then not be able to hear anyone else if they enter your server.

 ### Speed and latency